autopilotpattern/vault/README.md

 ## Architecture

-This application blueprint consists of a single Docker container image.
+This application blueprint consists of Vault running in the same Docker container as its Consul storage backend.
 We run Consul with ContainerPilot, with Hashicorp Vault running as a ContainerPilot [co-process](https://www.joyent.com/containerpilot/docs/coprocesses).
-Vault is running under HA mode and using Consul as its storage backend.
-The Consul deployment is the same as that in the [HA Consul](https://github.com/autopilotpattern/consul) blueprint; this container image's Dockerfile extends that image.
+Vault is running under HA mode.
+The Consul configuration is the same as that in the [HA Consul](https://github.com/autopilotpattern/consul) blueprint; this container image's Dockerfile extends that image.
+This blueprint also includes another Consul cluster (a single-node cluster) which stands in for the service discovery cluster that you'll use to advertise Vault to consuming applications.

 ### Bootstrapping Consul